2019 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Bulbul

 On November 5, the remnants of Severe Tropical Storm Matmo traversed into the Bay of Bengal and developed into Cyclonic Storm Bulbul.
-The system quickly intensified into a Severe Cyclonic Storm over the next day.
-As it continued northward, it then strengthened into a Very Severe Cyclonic Storm as the IMD issued coastal warnings for West Bengal.
+The system would intensify into a severe cyclonic storm on November 6 as it continued northward.

-Bulbul then underwent rapid intensification, becoming a very severe cyclonic storm on November 8.
+Bulbul would undergo rapid intensification, becoming a very severe cyclonic storm on November 8.

-It was the second Severe Cyclonic Storm to make landfall in West Bengal after Cyclone Aila.
-The storm produced heavy rain over many parts of West Bengal with Digha receiving 98 mm, Kolkata receiving 101 mm, Halisahar recording 95 mm and Dum Dum receiving 90 mm of rain.
+Bulbul was the second severe cyclonic storm to make landfall in West Bengal after Cyclone Aila in 2009.
+Bulbul would produce heavy rain over parts of West Bengal with Digha receiving 98 mm, Kolkata receiving 101 mm, Halisahar recording 95 mm and Dum Dum receiving 90 mm of rain.
 Strong winds were also reported in many parts of South Bengal.
 Strong winds of 75 km/h also battered the Kolkata by uprooting many trees.
 One youth was killed due to uprooting of trees before the storm made landfall.

 Cyclonic Storm Pawan

 On December 2, a depression formed over the southwestern Arabian Sea, east of Somalia.
-It strengthened into a cyclonic storm on December 4 owing to favorable conditions in the surrounding area, earning the name Pawan.
-The system continued north, gaining a little more strength, and then turned west the following day, Pawan struggled to maintain its structure due to a high amount of wind shear, but continued to move west towards Somalia.
-This wind shear caused Pawan's convection to briefly dissipate, but it soon regenerated.
-Pawan eventually made landfall in the Puntland region of Somalia, just south of Eyl,It makes landfall as a cyclonic storm, late on December 6, bringing heavy rain and mudslides to the surrounding areas.
-It then degenerated into a well-marked low-pressure area inland on December 7.
+Due to being in a favorable environment for development, the depression strengthened into a cyclonic storm on December 4, earning the name Pawan.
+The system continued north, slowly strengthening, before turning west the following day, Pawan struggled to maintain its structure due to being in high wind shear, but continued to move west towards Somalia.
+Pawan's convection would briefly dissipate due to the wind shear, but soon regenerated.
+Pawan would make landfall in the Puntland region of Somalia, just south of Eyl, as a cyclonic storm late on December 6.
+Pawan would bring heavy rain and mudslides to parts of Somalia, before degenerating into a well-marked low-pressure area on December 7.

 Pawan killed six people in Somalia.
-Rainfall accumulations brought by Pawan reached up to 3 inches in Somalia, an unusually large amount of rain for December, resulting in flash flooding in the region.
+Rainfall accumulations brought by Pawan were up to 3 inches in Somalia, an unusually large amount of rain for December, resulting in flash flooding in the region.
 Two vehicles were swept away by torrential rain generated by the storm in Bosaso, while two boats capsized off the coast of Eyl due to rough surf.
 Pawan was the first tropical cyclone to make landfall in Somalia since Cyclone Sagar in 2018.